Young voters helped Democrats win the Senate and other midterm elections

 "Outreach, contact, investment in these states was higher," said CIRCLE deputy director Abby Kiesa.
 "So it's not surprising that voter turnout is higher in these states."

 Student voters interviewed by NPR organized voter registration drives, lobbied for polling locations on campus and helped educate fellow students on their right to vote.
-Their efforts were funded by the nonpartisan MTV Social Impact Team.
+Their efforts were funded by the nonpartisan MTV Campus Vote Challenge 2022.

 Research conducted by students at the Duke University Master in Interdisciplinary Data Science program found that in 2020, 76% of colleges did not have in-person Election Day voting options, and 74% of colleges had no in-person voting options at all.

-"If you've got a precinct on campus, not only does that serve the school, but they also serve the nearby community and households and families that are within the area," Standifer said.
+"If you've got a precinct on campus, not only does that serve the school, but they also serve the nearby community and households and families that are within the area," Sandifer said.

 Youth voters said they were motivated by issues including gun control, student debt, climate change and the abortion debate, which both Democrats and Republicans had made a banner issue after the repeal of Roe v.
 Wade.